-Both the specialists at Maze Women’s Health, as well as Dr. Peter Pacik, truly believe that using the botulinum toxin injections as a treatment for vaginismus results in a cure rate of well over 90% when combined with the use of dilators and post procedure counseling.
+Both the specialists at Maze Women’s Health, as well as Dr. Peter Pacik, have found that the vaginismus treatment under anesthesia procedure results in a cure rate of well over 90% when combined with the use of dilators and post procedure counseling.
 For the many patients who are willing to do the work, we are here to help.

 “My body was locked.
 Nothing was going in and by nothing I mean that growing up I never used a tampon, so this problem dates back many years.
 Even when the time came for gynecological exams, the experience was excruciatingly painful and draining.
 This fear of penetration and automatic tightness followed me all the way to my honeymoon.”

-If this sounds all too familiar, the vaginismus treatment plan using botulinum toxin may be right for you.
+If this sounds all too familiar, the vaginismus treatment under anesthesia procedure may be right for you.

 If you’re unsure how to proceed, please feel free to contact us for a free 10 minute phone consultation.
 We can review your specific concerns and determine the best next steps for you.